Actionable Book Summary: The Subtle Art of Not Giving a Fuck by Mark Manson

 On the other hand, we all know people who had pretty much everything even before they were born.
-Kids, who were fed with a silver spoon through their entire lives.
-The perfect set of cards.
-Unfortunately, even though they had the ideal chance for achieving greatness we often see such people end overdosed in a dark alley.
+Kids, who were fed with a silver spoon through their entire lives – the perfect set of “cards”.
+As we know, though they had the ideal chance for achieving greatness we often see such people end overdosed in a dark alley.

 So, it’s not about the set of cards you get, it’s about playing well with what you’ve got.
 Playing not to get out of the game, but playing to stay in the game.

-Choose carefully what to give a fuck about and what not to: Worrying too much about what picture to share on your social media account is definitely something that falls under the “don’t give a fuck” category.
+What not to give a fuck about: Worrying too much about what picture to share on your social media account is definitely something that falls under the “don’t give a fuck” category.

 Always be honest with yourself: Hearing the truth is usually unpleasant but it’s absolutely necessary.
-But also the pain, from hearing the truth, it’s the most effective spurring to action.
+Hearing the truth it’s the most effective stimulus for action.

 Commentary And My Personal Takeaway

-A modern self-help book that doesn’t include the typical shitty – mentioned in all other books in this genre – you-can-do-it kind of stuff, that obviously doesn’t work.
+A modern self-help book that doesn’t include the typical shitty – mentioned in all other books in this genre – you-can-do-it-all kind of stuff that obviously doesn’t work.

 It’s a real book for real people.
-And as you can see for yourself when you read the tittle, a book that includes fucks.
+And as you can see for yourself when you read the title, a book that includes fucks.
 After the practical tips, the useful philosophy input, you finally realize why the F word is so broadly used.
-Because, in the end, you finlly realize that life, in general, is not about giving too many fucks, it’s about giving a fuck about fewer things.
-But it turns out, that the second option is way better.
+Because, in the end, you finally realize that life, in general, is not about giving too many fucks, it’s about giving a fuck about fewer things.
+And as it turns out, that the second option is way better.